bradleyeckert/chad/doc/interrupts.md

 # Interrupts

+Interrupts are handled by modifying the return instruction.
+I call this method "lazy interrupts".

 IRQs in a lazy-interrupt system trade latency time for overhead.
 Since an interrupt only happens upon a return, registers (such as carry flags) are free to be trashed.
+Critical sections don't need interrupt disabling.
 There is no need to disable ISRs while they are being serviced because the next ISR won’t be serviced until the next return.
-Multiple interrupts are naturally chained, with the priority encoder deciding who’s next.
+Multiple interrupts are naturally chained, with a priority encoder deciding who’s next.

 An interrupt request is serviced by modifying the PC instead of popping it from the return stack.
 This avoids excess return stack usage, which is important in a system